 Gardasil 9 HPV Vaccine Clinical Trials

-We are evaluating whether 15-26-year-old males and females need a 3rd dose of the HPV vaccine, or whether 2 doses provide similar protection as 3 doses from the 9 types of HPV that it protects against.
+Phase 4 study - NCT03943875 - Sponsor: The University of Texas Medical Branch, Galveston; Collaborator: Cancer Prevention Research Institute of Texas.
+We evaluate whether 15-26-year-old males and females need a 3rd dose of the HPV vaccine or whether 2 doses provide similar protection as 3 doses from the 9 types of HPV that it protects against.
 Estimated Primary Completion Date: February 28, 2022.